 The Caffrey Conversation

-Peter Burke muted the baseball game as his wife sat beside him on their living room sofa.
-He flipped back a few pages in the FBI case file to find a black-and-white photo of a dark-haired man in a suit.
-"We picked that name because he's a bond forger.
+Peter Burke muted the baseball game and turned to the first page in the FBI case file he'd been reading.
+He handed her a black-and-white photo of a dark-haired man in a suit.
+"We picked the name because he's a bond forger.
 At the time we didn't know his real name, or what he looked like."

 "But obviously that's changed," Elizabeth said.
 "Is this a recent photo?"

 "Well, he just looks awfully young to have such a thick file."
 She returned the photo to the file and then paged through it, reaching a bond certificate.
 "You've brought this home before."